roboflow/inference/docs/workflows/modes_of_running.md

     !!! note

-        Make sure you have `inference` package installed in your Python environment
+        Make sure you have `inference` or `inference-gpu` package installed in your Python environment

 ## Workflows in Python package

-Workflows Compiler and Execution Engine is bundled with [`inference`](https://pypi.org/project/inference/) package.
+Workflows Compiler and Execution Engine are bundled with [`inference`](https://pypi.org/project/inference/) package.
 Running Workflow directly may be ideal for clients who:

 - maintain their applications in Python

 - agree for resource-heavy computations directly in their app

-- wants to avoid additional latency and errors related to sending HTTP requests
+- want to avoid additional latency and errors related to sending HTTP requests

-- expects full control over Workflow execution
+- expect full control over Workflow execution

 In this scenario, you are supposed to provide all required initialisation values for blocks used in your Workflow, what makes this mode most technologically challenging, requiring you to understand handful of topics that we cover in